Our goal is to shift the power dynamics through consultation

 May 2006 – June 2009

-To facilitate the repatriation of ancestors from the Southwestern US, Jan facilitated consultations at Tribal offices in the Southwest.
+To facilitate the repatriation of individuals from the Southwestern US, Jan facilitated consultations at Tribal offices in the Southwest.

 As part of our commitment to community service, in 2019, we developed a Care-And-Trust agreement with the Institute that is available on our website, through the NAGPRA Community of Practice, and upon request.
-It is meant to be used for cultural items and ancestors that will continue to be housed at the Museum after repatriation.
+It is meant to be used for cultural items and individuals who will continue to be housed at the Museum after repatriation.

 November 2014 – August 2019